The Guardians of the Galaxy Holiday Special: Music

 John Murphy, the composer of Vol. 3, was confirmed to score the Holiday Special in January 2022.
 The special's soundtrack, consisting of Murphy's score and two original songs, was released digitally by Hollywood Records and Marvel Music on November 23, 2022.

 Gunn chose the music for the Holiday Special "very early".
 He wrote the lyrics to the opening song, "I Don't Know What Christmas Is (But Christmastime Is Here)", and approached Rhett Miller from the group the Old 97's to help him compose it.
-"Here It Is Christmastime", an existing song of the Old 97's, was also used and rerecorded with Bacon for the end of the special.
+"Here It Is Christmastime", an existing song of the Old 97's, was also used and re-recorded with Bacon for the end of the special.
 In addition to "I Don't Know What Christmas Is (But Christmastime Is Here)" and "Here It Is Christmastime", other songs featured in the special include: "Fairytale of New York" by the Pogues featuring Kirsty MacColl, "Dead by X-Mas" by Hanoi Rocks, "Christmas Treat" by Julian Casablancas, "Is This Christmas?" by the Wombats, "Just Like Christmas" by Low, "I Want an Alien for Christmas" by Fountains of Wayne, "Christmastime" by the Smashing Pumpkins, "Christmas Wrapping" by the Waitresses, and "Mrs. Claus" by Little Jackie.